 Twitch emotes are the life blood of chat.
 Emotes allow viewers to express their feelings in a fun way and form a deep connection with the channel’s community.
 The only issue: they’re difficult to make and expensive to design.

 You either waste time downloading confusing software or hunting the right designer.
 Both options are a headache.
-That’s why Kapwing made it super simple to design, remove the background and resize all your emotes - without any installations.
-Make your own Twitch emotes for free by following these simple steps:
+That’s why I recommend using Kapwing to design, remove the background, and resize all your emotes - without any downloads.
+Make your own Twitch emotes for free by following these steps:

 - Start with a blank canvas

 Technical requirements: your image must be in three sizes (28 x 28, 56 x 56, 112 x 112), a PNG file and less than 25 KB (note: only affiliates and partners can upload)